 This is a common question and the answers can be varied.
 Most importantly, you need to be sure that your motivation for homeschooling is not fear-based, but because you are called by God to teach your children at home.
-The steps to do so and some helpful advice can be found here: https://www.homeschool-life.com/1104/custom/17919
+Prayer for confirmation and direction are vital to this endeavor.

 - Legal homeschool covering